Table of Contents

 Step 6: Run the App on Emulator/Device

-Once everything is set up, you can run your app on a device or an emulator using these commands: For Android:
+Once everything is set up, you can run your app on a device or emulator using these commands: For Android:

 npx react-native run-android